 Flood zone determination for higher risk areas is made by the Federal Emergency Management Agency to designate areas in which flood insurance is required.
 Engineering, (919) 469-4076

 Government Access Channel

-Cable Channel 11 is Cary's designated government access channel on Time Warner Cable's system, cablecasting live and taped Town Council meetings, committee and board meetings and other programming about important government news and events.
+Cable Channel 11 is Cary's designated government access channel on Spectrum's system, cablecasting live and taped Town Council meetings, committee and board meetings and other programming about important government news and events.
 Programming schedules are available on the Town's website or each week in The Cary News.
 Public Information, 460-4951

 Hillcrest is the Town’s only municipal cemetery located just a few blocks from Cary’s downtown historic district, at the south end of Page Street.
 The cemetery has graves that date from 1840, and in 2014, Hillcrest was designated as a historic landmark.
 The cemetery opens daily at 8 a.m. and closes during the fall and winter months at 6 p.m.; during the spring and summer, it’s open until 8 p.m.
 The Town Clerk’s Office is responsible for records of interments and the Public Works Department is responsible for mowing, sodding and seasonal maintenance.
 Questions about the cemetery should be directed to the Town Clerk’s Office at 919-469-4011.